algo1/JumboWeather/README.md

 	Optimization:
 		All background image requests are made based on the combination of current network type and device resolution type .
+		Priorities given to requests in order of importance .
+Retry policy can also be added .

 	Optimizations that can be made :